w3f/polkadot-wiki-mkdocs/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 slug: ../../maintain-guides-how-to-validate-kusama
 ---

+!!! danger "This section will be deprecated.
+For the latest information, please see the [Polkadot Developer Documentation](https://docs.polkadot.com/)"

 ## Preliminaries

 Running a validator on a live network is a lot of responsibility!
 You will be accountable for not